srrvnn/interviews/README.md

 **Answer: `2`**

+####[[⬆]](#toc) <a name='open'>Open Questions:</a>

+* What did you learn yesterday/this week?
+* What excites or interests you about coding?
+* What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
+* Talk about your preferred development environment.
+(OS, Editor, Browsers, Tools etc.)
+* Which version control systems are you familiar with?
+* Can you describe your workflow when you create a web page?
+* Can you describe the difference between progressive enhancement and graceful degradation?
+  * Bonus points for describing feature detection
+* Explain what "Semantic HTML" means.
+* How would you optimize a websites assets/resources?
+  * Looking for a number of solutions which can include:
+    * File concatenation
+    * File minification
+    * CDN Hosted
+    * Caching
+    * etc.
+* Why is it better to serve site assets from multiple domains?
+  * How many resources will a browser download from a given domain at a time?
+* Name 3 ways to decrease page load. (perceived or actual load time)
+* If you jumped on a project and they used tabs and you used spaces, what would you do?
+  * Suggest the project utilize something like EditorConfig (http://editorconfig.org)
+  * Conform to the conventions (stay consistent)
+  * `issue :retab! command`
+* Write a simple slideshow page
+  * Bonus points if it does not use JS.
+* What tools do you use to test your code's performance?
+  * Profiler, JSPerf, Dromaeo
+* If you could master one technology this year, what would it be?
+* What are the differences between Long-Polling, Websockets and SSE?
+* Explain the importance of standards and standards bodies.
+* What is FOUC?
+How do you avoid FOUC?
+* Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.

 ####[[⬆]](#toc) <a name='fun'>Fun Questions:</a>

 * What's the coolest thing you've ever coded, what are you most proud of?